4-H Positive Youth Development

 Participate in a Classroom Club or Afterschool Program

-With the addition of our Wisconsin 4-H AmeriCorps Member, we’re teaming up with local schools and youth-serving organizations to bring 4-H opportunities to kids in our community.
-If you’re interested in starting a classroom or afterschool club, please get in touch with our office.
-Our Afterschool and Classroom clubs are designed for members of a class or afterschool program and may have specific rules and guidelines for participation.
+With the support of our Wisconsin 4-H AmeriCorps Member, we’re partnering with local schools and youth-serving organizations to bring positive youth development to more kids in Chippewa County.
+Interested in starting a classroom or afterschool 4-H club?
+Connect with our 4-H Positive Youth Development team to learn more!
+These clubs are designed for students within a class or afterschool program and may include specific participation guidelines.

 County Events and Activities